Small business insurance

 If you offer a professional service or advice, professional indemnity insurance is something to seriously consider.
 It will cover your legal costs if you make a mistake, or if a client suffers a financial loss as a result of your work.

 If you're reliant on equipment to do your work, contents and equipment cover covers the costs if something gets lost or damaged, so you can get back up and running without missing a beat.
 Not only can specialist machinery be costly to replace but laptops and phones are easily dropped or misplaced, so it's worth thinking about.

 Although cyber insurance isn't a legal requirement, with GDPR regulations in force, a data breach could land you with a fine of €20m or 4% of annual turnover – whichever is higher – and a PR disaster.
 If you have a data breach, our cyber insurance can cover GDPR regulatory penalties, where insurable by law.

-Although optional, directors & officers insurance (D&O insurance), also known as management liability insurance, can be a good idea.
+Although optional, directors & officers insurance (also known as D&O insurance and management liability insurance) can be a good idea.
 It covers those with management responsibilities for claims against them personally, including breaching health and safety laws, misrepresentations in a pitch deck, or errors in financial reporting.
 Penalities for these can range from fines, being struck off as a director or even a prison sentence.

 Small business insurance claims

 Insurance claims are different for every type of small business, but here are a few examples of claims where your business could be liable: